ReasonCore AI Data partner

 identify_headingObject heading in clock notationYaw angle (rad)

-relative_headingSame, opposite, or perpendicular heading?Yaw diff (deg)
+relative_headingSame, opposite, or perpendicular?Yaw diff (deg)

 identify_typeClassify the object type3D annotation label